Simple layout and design element tips to help you create a stunning webpage.

 There should be sufficient contrast between text and background.
 To make copy prominent, place a contrasting filter over the image.
 Black is a popular colour but you could also use bright colours and mix and match them.

-Another option is using a contrasting image from the start and placing the copy on top of a dark section of a photograph. website contrast This image is too light, which makes reading the text copy too difficult
+Another option is using a contrasting image from the start and placing the copy on top of a dark section of a photograph.
+This image is too light, which makes reading the text copy too difficult

-web design contrast A filter applied to the photo makes the copy easy to read
+A filter applied to the photo makes the copy easy to read

 5. Too many styles on one page